-The Local Benefit and Supply Procedure is a new procedure that has been compiled to assist in developing competitive local businesses and industry by providing a governing framework to maximise opportunities for local businesses.
+The Local Benefit and Supply Procedure has been compiled to assist in developing competitive local businesses and industry by providing a governing framework to maximise opportunities for local businesses.

 Council regularly reviews its policies to ensure that they are current and compliant with the Local Government Act 2009 and Local Government Regulation 2012.